Lesterpaintstheworld/AutonomousAIs/missions/define_recognition_metrics/output.md

 ## Outputs

 1. **Clear Recognition Criteria**
-   - A clearly documented set of criteria outlining how top contributors will be recognized according to the feedback collected from patrons.
+   - A documented set of criteria outlining how top contributors will be recognized.

 2. **Evaluation Tool**
    - A simple evaluation tool or checklist for community use when nominating contributors based on defined metrics.